adoptium/temurin-build/RELEASING.md

    - [OpenJ9 ONLY] `overridePublishName`: github binaries publish name (NOTE: If you are doing a point release, do NOT adjust this as we don't want the filenames to include the `.x` part), e.g. `jdk8u232-b09_openj9-0.14.0` or `jdk-11.0.5+10_openj9-0.14.0`
    - `adoptBuildNumber`: Leave blank unless you are doing a point release in which case it should be a number starting at `1` for the first point release.
    - [OpenJ9 only] `scmReference`: extensions release branch: e.g. `openj9-0.14.0`
-   - `additionalConfigureArgs`: For JDK8 add `--with-milestone=fcs`, for later releases use `--without-version-pre --without-version-opt` (for EA releases use: `--with-version-pre=ea --without-version-opt`)
+   - `additionalConfigureArgs`: JDK8 automatically adds`--with-milestone=fcs` in `build.sh` so there's no need to provide it here.
+For JDK11+ use `--without-version-pre --without-version-opt` (for EA releases use: `--with-version-pre=ea --without-version-opt`)
    - `scmReference`: One of the following:
      - For HotSpot JDK8, use the openjdk tag as-is e.g. `jdk8u232-b09`
      - For HotSpot JDK11+, it's the same tag suffixed with `_adopt` e.g. `jdk-13.0.1+9_adopt`